 *Size varies by animal – approx. 5 inches tall or long e.g. Rabbit is 4.8in high and Rhino is 4.9in long

 The first “d-torso” was created in 1998 by Yuki Matsuoka.
 In July of the same year, he creates his own company and sells the first pieces in April 1999.
 In October 2001, he receives the Good Design Award – delivered by Industrial Design Japanese Federation.
 Now, Yuki Matsuoka creates furnitures, luminaries and decoration articles. d-Torso designs continue to receive design awards from all over the World.

 Simple but effective.
-These quirky wooden (Walnut) representations of male and female are the perfect accoutrements to your bathroom door.
+These quirky wooden (Maple) representations of male and female are the perfect accoutrements to your bathroom door.
 Never again have guests blunder into a private room when looking for the washroom.